 Your registration with the College demonstrates to the public that you are qualified and current in your practice – that you continue to learn and develop as a professional.
 In accordance with the Registration Regulation made under the Social Work and Social Service Work Act (SWSSWA), all members must provide evidence of continuing competence to practise social work or social service work, according to the guidelines set by the College.

-The Continuing Competence Program (CCP) is mandatory for all members of the College (including those who are not currently practising, are Inactive members, are on maternity, parental or sick leave, or who registered late in the year).
+The Continuing Competence Program (CCP) is mandatory for all members of the College (except those holding a retired class of certificate of registration), and includes those who are not currently practising, are members of the inactive class, are on maternity, parental or sick leave, or who registered late in the year.
 Its primary purpose is to promote quality assurance with respect to the practice of the professions of social work and social service work, and to encourage members to enhance their practice in an ongoing way.
 This is one way in which the College fulfils its mandate of public protection.

 Based on an adult education model, the CCP requires members to: